 At Bisnar Chase, our Orange County dog bite lawyers handle numerous California dog bite cases each year.
 We can use our knowledge and experience to represent you and achieve great results.
 In our experience, the most dangerous month for dog attacks is August.
 The days are long, it’s been hot for months, the gardeners are coming and going and children are generally home from school; a dangerous combination.

-If you or a loved one has suffered from a dog bite or animal attack in Orange County, contact the accomplished dog bite attorneys at Bisnar Chase for a free consultation.
+If you or a loved one has suffered from a dog bite or animal attack, our team of highly skilled Orange County Dog Bite Attorneys at Bisnar Chase for a Free Consultation.
 We will use our experience, knowledge and resources to achieve the best possible results for you and your family.
 Hire an attorney with a long history of pursuing dog attack cases in California.
-You don't pay anything until we win your case.
+You don’t pay anything until we win your case.